saper/isoc-wp/readme.markdown

 * Check "Link the breadcrumbs"
 * Check "Hide the trail on the front page"
 4. Save the widget

+### Issues Spotlight

+1. Find the Home Right Widget Area
+2   Drag and drop *Category Posts Widget*
+3. Enter:
+* "Issues Spotlight" as title
+* Category = "Resources"
+* Number of posts
+* Sort by "Date"
+* Show Post Excerpt
+* Show post thumbnail.
+* Thumbnail width = 128  (leave height blank)
+4. Save the widget.

+### Adding Items To Right Sidebar On Internal pages

+1. Find the Secondary Widget Area2
+2. Drag and drop Text or other widget types.   (no title)
+3. Save.

 ### Footer Widget